§ Trust Spanning Protocol (TSP) Specification

 - TSP Support System

-- A TSP Support System is a computational system that supports the management of VIDs and in particular facilitates assessment and verification of VIDs of an Endpoint.
+- A TSP Support System is a computational system that supports the management of VIDs and in particular, facilitates assessment and verification of VIDs of an Endpoint.

 - TSP Intermediary System